GruzdevD/GoProject/kafka-to-api-service/README.md

 # Kafka to API Service

 This project is a Go service that reads messages from a Kafka topic and sends them to a specified API endpoint.
-It is designed to be simple and efficient, leveraging Go's concurrency features to handle message consumption and API requests.
+It is designed to be simple and efficient, leveraging Go's concurrency features to handle message consumption and API requests. тест

 ## Project Structure